dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

-Click on ‘IBM Watson Visual Recognition’.
+Click on `IBM Watson Visual Recognition`.

 You’ll see that the connector expands and shows you the actions available for the connector.